mothur/mothur.github.io/_wiki/rename.seqs.md

 tags: 'commands'
 redirect_from: '/wiki/Rename.seqs.html'
 ---
-Provided with a [ fasta-formatted](/wiki/Fasta_file) sequence file and [ group](/wiki/Group_file) file, the **rename.seqs** rename the
-sequences appending the group name to the sequence name.
+Provided with a [ fasta-formatted](/wiki/Fasta_file) sequence file or file file the **rename.seqs** rename the sequences by number.
+Adding a group or count file will allow you to append the sample name to the sequence name.

 ## Default

-The **rename.seqs** command requires and fasta and group file.
+The **rename.seqs** command requires a fasta or file file.

+    mothur > rename.seqs(fasta=final.fasta)

+This command will create a final.renamed.fasta file with sequence names like 0, 1.

+You can add a name or group file to append sample names to the sequence names as follows:

-    mothur > rename.seqs(fasta=final.fasta, group=final.groups)
+    mothur > rename.seqs(fasta=final.fasta, count=final.count_table)

-This command will create final.renamed.fasta and final.renamed.groups files.
-The sequence names will look like: GQY1XT001C296C\_F003D000.
+This command will create final.renamed.fasta and final.renamed.count_table files.
+The sequence names will look like: 21_F3D9.
-GQY1XT001C296C was the original sequence name and F003D000 is the sample it came from.

 ## Options